preignition/program-user-guide/docs/app/survey/explanation/understanding-form-logic.md

 * **Logical:** `&&` (AND), `||` (OR)
 * **Mathematical:** `+`, `-`, `*`, `/`

-If an expression evaluates to `true` (or a truthy value), the associated element becomes visible or active.
-If it evaluates to `false`, the element is hidden.

 ### Ternary Operators

 For more advanced scenarios, the engine supports ternary operators (`condition ? true_result : false_result`).
 This is particularly useful for calculating dynamic values or scores based on specific conditions, rather than just toggling visibility.

+### Applying Logic to Form Elements

+When you attach a logical expression to a form element (like a question or section), the engine evaluates that expression every time the respondent changes an answer that affects it.

+The result of the expression determines is usually applied to whether the element is shown or hidden (visibility).
+If an expression evaluates to `true` (or a truthy value), the associated element becomes visible or active.
+If it evaluates to `false`, the element is hidden.

+But the result of an expression can also be used to calculate values or determine the validity of a response.

 ## The "Why" Behind the Design